Where is Ephesus? & Quick Overview

 Prehistoric History of Ephesus

-One of the highlights of our Private Ephesus Tours is, of course, Ephesus Ancient City.
+One of the highlights of our Ephesus Tours is, of course, Ephesus Ancient City.
 We should know that Ephesus is not just an ancient city visited today; it is also a living testament to its past.
 During the latest excavations by Ephesus archaeologists, mounds called Cukurici and Arvalya were discovered in the region, dating back to approximately 6000 BC.
 Then, for now, we can say that the history of Ephesus began in 6000 BC.
 Now, let’s set aside the prehistoric periods of Ephesus and continue the chronological history of Ephesus.

 The Amazon Period and the Origin of the Name Ephesus